LogicFan/CS598DLH_Project_WatchSleepNet/README.md

     └── processed
         ├── DREAMT_PIBI_SE  # Processed data for the DREAMT dataset
         ├── MESA_PPG        # Processed data for the MESA dataset
+        ├── SHHS_EEG        # Processed data for the SHHS dataset
 ```

 3. Run the following commands